Peter Weingart: Life and academic career

 Peter Weingart studied sociology and economics from 1961 until 1967 at Albert-Ludwigs-Universität Freiburg and Freie Universität Berlin.
 Till 1968, he was University Fellow at Princeton University in New Jersey and received a doctorate 1969 at the Freie Universität Berlin.
 The thesis was about the American scientific lobby in the process of research planning.

 Weingart had various assignments with the Berlin University and was science expert for the German unions economic institute in Düsseldorf and directed the center of Science research at Bielefeld University.
 1973 he received a tenure in Bielefeld.
 In the mid-1980s, he received various fellowships at Wissenschaftskolleg zu Berlin and Harvard University.
+In the Spring of 2003, Weingart was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.
 From 1989 until 2009 he was again in Bielefeld.
 Since 2015 Weingart has held the South African Research Chair in Science communication at Stellenbosch University.

 Weingart is member of Berlin-Brandenburgische Akademie der Wissenschaften and Hanse-Wissenschaftskolleg, the Hanseatic League Institute for Advanced Study.
 He was among the editors of Scientometrics, and International Journal of Sociology and Social Policy. and publisher of Yearbook Sociology of the Sciences and advisor for Suhrkamp Verlag.
 He is the current editor-in-chief of Minerva.